ManueGE/AlamofireCoreData/README.md

 Check out [**the Groot project**](https://github.com/gonzalezreal/Groot) to know how.

-## Serializing single objects
+## Inserting a single object

 Let's supose we have a `NSManagedObject` subclass called `User`.
-We also have an API which will return a JSON that we want to convert to instances of `User` and insert it in a given `NSManagedObjectContext`.
+We also have an API which will return a JSON that we want to convert to a instance of `User` and insert it in a given `NSManagedObjectContext`.

-Then, we just have to call the method `responseInsert` of the Alamofire request and pass the context and the type of the objects we want to serialize:
+Then, we just have to call the method `responseInsert` of the Alamofire request and pass the context and the type of the object as parameters:

 ````swift
 // User is a `NSManagedObject` subclass